Get Kids Moving With These Creative Play Ideas for Toddlers

 Gross Motor Development

 From this time on, your child’s more daring play will try your nerves.
 Climbing, jumping and balancing skills all progress faster than you perhaps would like.
 Riding toys become faster and more daring.
 Safety is an issue, but allowing exploration and trial and error is also important.
 A child’s abilities in sports and ball play will progress and become more fun and challenging.
-Here are some ways you can promote these gross motor skills through creative play:
+Here are some ways you can promote gross motor skills with these creative play ideas for toddlers:

 - Providing a safe play environment is important.
 A small indoor play structure with a ladder and slide on soft carpet or padding is just the thing for your older toddler to perfect his climbing and balancing skills.